FREVA-CLINT/freva-deployment/docs/Transition.md

   --old-user OLD_USER  The old database user (default: evaluationsystem)
 ```

-The `cert-file` positional argument refers the public certificate file that was
+The `cert-file` positional argument refers to the public certificate file that was
 created during the deployment process and is needed to establish a connection to
 the new database (via the vault).
 You can either use the one that has been
 saved by the deployment or use it from the freva config directory.
 By default